Student Blogging Challenges

 Genius Hour: Students are free to choose any topic they want to learn about.
 They can research the topic, conduct experiments, create projects, or simply learn more about something that interests them.
 The teacher's role is to provide guidance and support, but the students are ultimately in charge of their own learning.

-History discoveries: Public history is a broad field that includes historic preservation, oral history, museum curatorship, and archival science.
+Local History challenge: Public history is a broad field that includes historic preservation, oral history, museum curatorship, and archival science.
 Students learn how to research, write, and interpret history for a public audience, and study the intellectual origins of public history.

 Ciena Solutions Challenge: A collaborative learning experience that opens in September and closes in March, supporting teams of educators and students to contribute a meaningful solution to their local community.